Graduate School of Operational and Information Sciences (GSOIS)

 Master of Systems Analysis (363) and Systems Analysis Certificate (281)

-The Naval Postgraduate School's Department of Operations Research is pleased to announce that it is currently accepting applications for its distance learning Master of Systems Analysis (MSA) degree (curriculum 363), and its distance learning Systems Analysis Certificate (curriculum 281) offered in partnership with the Chief of Naval Operations.
-Both the degree program and the certificate program begin the week of 27 March 2017.
+The Naval Postgraduate School’s Department of Operations Research is pleased to announce that it is currently accepting applications for its distance learning Master of Systems Analysis (MSA) degree (curriculum 363), and its distance learning Systems Analysis Certificate (curriculum 281) offered in partnership with the Chief of Naval Operations.
+Both the degree program and the certificate program begin the week of 25 September 2017.
+The class sizes are limited to 25 students.
 The programs are primarily targeted to Navy Unrestricted Line Officers (URL), and are also open to other uniformed officers, federal civilians, and defense contractor civilians when space is available.
 These programs are designed to prepare students to apply critical thinking and analytical skills to support key decisions in both operational and staff assignments.
+The curriculum sponsor is CNO N81, Office of the Chief of Naval Operations, Assessment Division.

 Read the full MSA & SA Certificate Announcement here.